Hexagon0000/multiple_image_process/README.md

 # 🖼️ Image Processing and Organization Script

-This Python script is a versatile tool for efficiently processing and organizing images in a specified folder.
-It provides several functionalities to enhance your image management experience.
+I am employing this script to systematically organize my AI-generated images based on their names and aspect ratios.
+The random image selection aspect of the script is crucial for my content creation process, where I generate textual content using these images.
+I aim to ensure diversity by utilizing a different image for each piece of content.

 ## Crop and Rename Images by Aspect Ratio 📐

-The script allows you to crop images based on specified aspect ratios and organizes them into folders.
+The script allows you to crop images based on specified aspect ratios and organize them into folders.
 The `crop_image_by_ratio` function takes an input image, calculates the desired crop dimensions, and saves the cropped images with new names based on the specified aspect ratios.

 ## Copy and Rename Images with Subfolders 📁